Catching Up Students Who Have Fallen Behind in FIRST GRADE

 Are you struggling with ways to provide targeted, engaging First Grade instruction in the face of a growing gap in your students' academic achievement due to COVID-19?
 Are you struggling with how to catch up First Grade students who have fallen behind?
 If so, you won't want to miss this NEW seminar by outstanding First Grade teacher, Linda Klotz.
-The focus of this live online seminar is on the most effective, innovative instructional strategies specifically for helping catch up your First Grade students who have fallen behind – whether you are teaching in-person or online.
+The focus of this live online seminar is on the most effective, innovative instructional strategies specifically for helping catch up your First Grade students who have fallen behind.
 Linda's ideas are practical, innovative, and academically rich.
 Learn how to provide the instructional supports necessary to meet each of your First Grade students right where they are and to accelerate their progress.
 Discover an array of strategies for targeting your instruction to meet the varied needs of your First Grade students who have fallen behind.

 Join Linda for a day filled with the best, cutting-edge strategies and approaches for helping students who are behind in First Grade to catch up.
-You will leave with a multitude of rich tasks, meaningful activities and unique ideas that can be easily adapted to your learning environment, whether you are teaching in-person or online.
+You will leave with a multitude of rich tasks, meaningful activities and unique ideas that can be easily adapted to your own learning environment.

 Ten Key Benefits of Attending